rs126/cs408-final-projectRio/README.md

 Another stretch goal I would add is a feature that would automatically parse through the websites of several vendors including GOG, Steam, Epic Games.
 Then post those deals on a separate section on the same part of the website where the users had posted the deals they found.

+## Complie and Using

+This project assumes that the user has access to AWS with the required setup for the backend.
+To use this project the user must have VSCode or a Similar IDE with access to the Live Preview Extension.
+They then must open the index.html file and click on the square box in the top right with the magnifying glass.
+They must then either copy that link into a browser or access the webpage in the IDE.

+On the index preview the user will be prompted to sign in with credentials.
+As of right now, since this is just a smaller project the user can enter anything as the username and password for a fake account to be created.
+They will then be able to add games as specified in the form on the right.
+Then they will be able to see other games on the Other Deals Page that they will be able to add to thier list.

+## Known bugs and Issues

+Currently due to time constraints the add button for the Deals I have found is non operational.
+The add for the Deals You've found section works.

 ## Project Wireframe